 Fast-forward to the 20th century and things had taken a step backward for Barratt’s Court.
 While the adjoining Oxford Street had flourished into the busiest shopping street in Britain, Barratt’s Court was home to empty, rundown properties.
 The area was in decline and a major redevelopment had been proposed which involved knocking down buildings.
 Thankfully, an unorthodox property developer named Robin Spiro had other ideas.
 He wanted to preserve the period buildings and suggested that the street be transformed into a small shopping thoroughfare that preserved a part of history.
 It was here, that Christopher’s Place as we know it, was born.

-After you’ve visited St Christopher’s Palance, drop into Aubaine Marylebone for a bite to eat.
+After you’ve visited St Christopher’s Palance, check out other things to do in Marylebone or drop into Aubaine Marylebone for a bite to eat.

 Next up: Sherlock Holmes Museum